bezmoradi/tutorials/go/09-control-structures.md

 }
 ```

-If you do not care about individual indexes or values, you can replace them by an underscore as in `for _, value := range slice {}`.
+If you do not care about individual indexes or values, you can replace them by an underscore.
 Likewise, we can loop through maps as follows:

 ```go
 func main() {